It’s a question that I often get asked. “What’s the difference between a health coach, a wellness coach and a life coach?”

 And as mentioned before, some life coaches specialize in specific areas while others can help on a more general scale.

-Certifications for health and wellness coaches
+Certifications for Health and Wellness Coaching

 Now let’s take a little look into the different types of certifications available for both health coaches as well as wellness coaches.